adilsaeed31/zenfeat-architecture/README.md

 **6. TypeScript Usage:**
 - TypeScript would benefit by providing a statically-typed development environment, catching potential errors early in the development process.

 - Interfaces and types can be used to define the shape of data structures, enhancing code readability and maintainability.
+(Please see the above Typescript interface example)